Jack-a-Boy

 "Jack-a-Boy" is a short story by Willa Cather.
 It was first published in Saturday Evening Post in March 1901.

 Plot introduction

 A young boy moves into a neighbourhood and makes friends with all the neighbours.

 Plot summary

 A young boy, Jack-a-Boy, moved into Windsor Terrace with his family.
-He is loved by all the neighbours: the Professor, who lets him read books about Greek mythology; the old spinster, who gives him a makeshift toy dog; Miss Harris, with whom he would play the piano; the Woman Who Nobody Called On, whom he proffers to be a second-best mother.
+He is loved by all the neighbours: the Professor, who lets him read books about Greek mythology; the old spinster, who gives him a makeshift toy dog; Miss Harris, with whom he would play the piano; the Woman Who Nobody Called On, whom he prefers to be a second-best mother.
 Once the boy throws a party and everyone helps him with the preparations.
 On another occasion he goes for a walk with Miss Harris and the Professor, who is allowed to hold his basket.
 Later, Miss Harris is summoned by the Professor to help him improve a makeshift map of the Peloponnesus with flowers.